fabric8-launcher/launcher-creator-backend/README.md

 Each Generator exposes the following public API:

-### apply( targetDir, props )
+### apply( resources, targetDir, props )

-When called this method allows the Generator to make changes to the user's project pointed at by `targetDir`.
+When called this method allows the Generator to make changes to the user's project pointed at by `targetDir` and to the OpenShift/K8s Resources list that get passed in as `resources`.
+Files can be copyied and/or generated.
-This generally consists of copying and/or generating files.
-It can also update already pre-existing files (for example add new dependencies a Maven POM file).
+It's also possible to update already pre-existing files (for example add new dependencies a Maven POM file).
+When the _Generator_ also needs new Resources to be created in the user's OpenShift project it can add them to the list that gets passed in and in the end that will be sent to OpenShift.
 The `props` is an object with properties required by the Generator.
 These properties are passed on by the Capabilities.

-### generate( resources, targetDir, props )

-When called this method allows the Generator to make changes to the OpenShift/K8s Resources list that get passed in as `resources`.
-These are the Resources that will be used in the end to create the application on OpenShift.
-The `targetDir` and `props` are the same ones as passed to `apply`, but no changes should be made to the project itself anymore!

 ### info( )